7 Science-Backed Ways to Build Your Immunity Against Viral Infections like Coronavirus

 A couple of researchers studied over 300 independent published studies and came up with a hard conclusion - stress weakens your immunity system.
 Worse, stress of any meaningful duration - a few days to months or years forced immunity to go downhill.
 The study showed that people who are older or already sick, are more prone to stress-related immune changes.
 So, please take stress seriously.
 Wait a second.
 Please don't stress about reducing stress!
 That would defeat the purpose :-).
 This post gives some practical and effective tips to reduce stress.
 And this post offers 29 science-backed ways to increase your happiness levels and reduce stress.

-Elbert Hubbard once said, "Cure for grief is motion".
-Truer words could not have been spoken, and at more levels than we could imagine.
-Even if you leave the whole mental angle aside, any kind of exercise that involves moving your body is the best form of immunity booster.
+Almost any kind of exercise that involves moving your body is the best form of immunity booster.
 Even better than most supplements and diet changes.
 A recently published mega research study looked at research discoveries from 1900 through 2019 on the relationship between exercise and immune system.
 Their conclusion was clear - exercise substantially contributes to improved immunity.
 One of their conclusions that is especially relevant to the current environment is, "...physical activity is associated with decreased mortality and incidence rates for influenza and pneumonia."
 Question then arises - what kind of exercise would be best to fend of viral infections?
 This study found evidence "to support the hypothesis that moderate intensity exercise reduces inflammation and improves the immune response to respiratory viral infections."
 So what are some good examples of moderate intensity exercises?
 Very brisk walking, lawn mowing, light bicycling.

 5. Get proper rest: